ahmadjx99/ninjas/README.md

 Demonstration app built on node.js and using trestle, mongodb, express, tablesorter, bootstrap, and jade

-IT only takes a few commands to generate this app.
+It only takes a few commands to generate this app.

 ##Basics